shashank-rathore/python-interview/README.md

 # python-interview
-repository for keeping python interviw questions and coding practice.
+repository for keeping python interview questions and coding practice.